daemon-001/-Release-Fake-job-Detection-Android-App/README.md

 1. **Database Synchronization**:
    - The app requires internet connection to fetch the latest fake job database from Supabase
-   - Database indicators show sync status
+   - Database indicators show sync status at top bar like, ⭕ = fail to load database, 🌐 = Database loaded to the app

 2. **Job Analysis Process**:
    - Enter job details manually or use the autofill feature